GeostatsGuy/PythonNumericalDemos/README.md

 #### Want to Work Together?

-I hope that this is helpful to those that want to learn more about subsurface modeling, data analytics and machine learning.
+I hope this content is helpful to those that want to learn more about subsurface modeling, data analytics and machine learning.
 Students and working professionals are welcome to participate.

-* Want to invite me to visit your company for training, mentoring, project review, workflow design and consulting, I'd be happy to drop by and work with you!
+* Want to invite me to visit your company for training, mentoring, project review, workflow design and / or consulting?
+I'd be happy to drop by and work with you!

 * Interested in partnering, supporting my graduate student research or my Subsurface Data Analytics and Machine Learning consortium (co-PIs including Profs.
 Foster, Torres-Verdin and van Oort)?
 My research combines data analytics, stochastic modeling and machine learning theory with practice to develop novel methods and workflows to add value.
 We are solving challenging subsurface problems!